 The SentryOne client, monitoring service, and database are typically installed as follows:

-- The SentryOne database is installed on a SQL Server instance on your local area network (LAN).
+- The SentryOne database is installed on a SQL Server instance on your network.

-- For Azure SQL Database or Azure SQL Data Warehouse monitoring, the monitoring service is installed either on-site, or on a virtual machine in the cloud.
+- For monitoring cloud targets, the SentryOne monitoring service may be installed either on-premises, or on a Windows virtual machine (IaaS) in the respective cloud platform.

-Note: We support installing the SentryOne database on Azure SQL Database Managed Instance.
+Note: Installing the SentryOne database on Azure SQL Database Managed Instance is supported.